3.3.2 Domestic Abuse

 "Where there is domestic violence, contact should only happen where it is in the best interests of the child.
 The following checklist was devised as a means of assessing risk.
 Without this, we see there being a significant risk to the child's general well being and his or her emotional development."
 (Sturge and Glaser).

-It is important to be aware that there may be a heightened risk of violence at collection and handover of the children at contact and this should be given full consideration by professionals.
+It is important to be aware that there may be a heightened risk of abuse or violence at collection and handover of the children at contact and this should be given full consideration by professionals.

-Is there evidence that the perpetrator:
+Consider if there is evidence that the perpetrator:

 - Acknowledges the abuse;